Description of the radar set, tactical-technical characteristics

 Figure 1: Omniradar RIC60A evaluation board

-The Omniradar RIC60A is an operating in V-Band FMCW Radar on a single chip in the size of 7×7 mm.
+Omniradar RIC60A is operating in the V-band FMCW Radar on a single chip in the size of 7×7 mm.
 RIC60A can be configured via an SPI interface and can measure Doppler frequencies and high-precision distances or distance changes.

 It includes integrated antennas, one transmitter and two independent receivers.
 The two receivers make it possible to determine the direction of the reflecting objects using the monopulse technique.
 With its 7 GHz transmitters bandwidth, the chip can achieve higher position and speed accuracy than comparable products.